thejunto/handbook/content/workflow.md

 **Consequences:**

-1. If we don't check-in during the first 10 minutes, we have to leave and we have a 5% payroll deduction.
+If we don't check-in during the first 10 minutes or have to leave early, we have a 5% payroll deduction.

 ## How we set priorities:
 Every Monday we set two priorities for the week during our [overlap](#overlaps).